Create and manage workflows

 - Shared libraries

 Exported workflows do not include subscription forms, scenarios, or sender override settings.

 Most of the settings for workflows are accessible from the gear icon on the main Workflows screen.
 Built-in workflows include a few additional settings.

 By default, new workflows are not enabled and do not appear on the Messaging tab until the workflow and at least one of its forms is deployed to the web user interface.

 You can enable or disable a workflow by clicking its toggle on the Workflows tab.

-Initially, only the user who creates or imports a workflow can edit it.
+Initially, only company supervisors and the user who creates or imports a workflow can edit it.
 Workflow editor permissions can be granted on a per-workflow basis to all users, individual users, specific groups, or roles.

 Users that do not have permission to access a workflow can see it on the Workflows tab, but they are not able to enable or disable the workflow, modify it, access its settings, or delete it.